-Tribal Coordination: If the potential archaeological site is Native American and intersects with the ancestral homelands of the Stockbridge Munsee Community (Appendix G), ()or any other federally recognized tribe, the qualified professional shall contact the tribe in coordination with ACCD.
+Tribal Coordination: If the potential archaeological site is Native American and intersects with the ancestral homelands of the Stockbridge Munsee Community (Appendix G), the Delaware Tribe (Appendix H), or any other federally recognized tribe, the qualified professional shall contact the tribe in coordination with ACCD.

 Procedural Path: If an archaeological site is identified and cannot be avoided, the project must proceed to a Phase II Evaluation Study.

 Phase II Evaluation Study: The Recipient shall retain a qualified archaeological professional to conduct a Phase II study to determine if the site meets the National Register of Historic Places criteria.
-If the eligible site cannot be avoided and will be partially or wholly destroyed, the Recipient and the qualified archaeological consultant shall develop a mitigation plan in consultation with VDHP and the applicable federally recognized tribes (See Section VI (4)).
+If the eligible site cannot be avoided and will be partially or wholly destroyed, the Recipient and the qualified archaeological consultant shall develop a mitigation plan in consultation with VDHP and the applicable federally recognized tribes (See Section VI.4 Tribal and Stakeholder Notification

 Documentation Standards: All archaeological studies must comply with the “Guidelines for Conducting Archaeological Studies in Vermont” and the Secretary of the Interior’s Standards and Guidelines for Archeology.
 The Recipient shall submit digital copies of all reports and the associated Vermont Archaeological Inventory (VAI) forms to VDHP.
 VDHP may specify alternative documentation formats.

-Public Notification of National Register Determinations:

-Prior to making recommendations for a determination of NRHP eligibility for a non-listed property, the qualified professional shall notify the Owner, chief elected local official, Certified Local Government (CLG) representative (where applicable,) in the town where the property is located, and invite them to provide comments to the qualified professional and VDHP concerning the historic, architectural and/or archaeological significance of the property.

-b.
-Proof of documentation.
-The qualified professional will submit correspondence with owner and local officials.

 Public Notification of National Register Determinations

 Prior to issuing recommendations regarding determination of NRHP eligibility for a non-listed property, the qualified professional shall execute the following public notification and documentation steps:

 Stakeholder Notification: Notify the property owner(s), the chief elected local official, and the Certified Local Government (CLG) representative (where applicable) within the municipality town where the property is located.

 Comment Invitation: Invite these stakeholders to submit comments to the qualified professional and VDHP concerning the historic, architectural or archaeological significance of the property.

 Proof of documentation: Submit all formal correspondence exchanged with the property owner and local officials to VDHP as verifiable proof of notification.

-Disagreement about NRHP Eligibility.
+Disagreement Regarding NRHP Eligibility

+If an impasse occurs concerning whether a property meets the National Register of Historic Places criteria, the parties shall resolve the disagreement through the following escalations:

-a.
-If the Agency or the Recipient disagree with the qualified professional’s determination that a property meets the NRHP criteria, they shall request the SHPO provide a final determination of eligibility.
+1. Escalation to SHPO: If the Agency or the Recipient disagree with the qualified professional’s eligibility evaluation, they shall formally request that the SHPO issue a final determination of eligibility.

-b.
-If the Agency or the Recipient disagree with VDHP’s findings, they shall obtain a formal determination of eligibility from the Keeper of the National Register in accordance with 36 CFR §800.4 (c) and 36 CFR 63 and notify VDHP accordingly.
+Escalation to the Keeper: If the Agency or the Recipient disagree with the SHPO’s subsequent findings, they shall obtain a formal, final determination of eligibility from the Keeper of the National Register.
+This process must be executed in strict accordance with 36 CFR §800.4 (c) and 36 CFR Part 63.
+The requesting party shall immediately notify VDHP of the submittal and the Keeper’s final decision.

-Presence of Historic Resource.
+Presence of Historic Resource

+Once the identification and evaluation phase is complete, the qualified professional shall proceed based on the presence of historic resources:

+Historic Properties Present: If a historic resource is identified within the project area, the project shall proceed to Section V for an assessment of project effects.

-If there is a historic resource present, proceed to Section V. If there are no historic properties present, then the qualified professional shall submit this finding in a formal comment letter to VDHP for concurrence and inclusion in VDHP and the Agency project files.
+No Historic Properties Present: If no historic properties are identified, the qualified professional shall submit a formal finding of “no historic properties affected” to VDHP for concurrence.
+Upon approval, this documentation must be filed within both VDHP and Agency project files to close out the Section 106 review.

 TREATMENT OF HISTORIC PROPERTIES

+Building Rehabilitation

-1. Building rehabilitation: VDHP shall ensure that building rehabilitation plans and specifications for non-exempt CDBG activities are developed in accordance with the recommended approaches in the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitation of Historic Buildings (Standards) (Appendix D) as follows
+VDHP shall ensure that building rehabilitation plans and specifications for non-exempt CDBG activities are developed in accordance with the recommended approaches in the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitation of Historic Buildings (Standards) (Appendix D).
+The review process must proceed as follows: